-In the Healthcare Sector, he has been a frequent speaker in Boston, Hartford and Washington D.C., among other places on issues related to securities offerings/ICOs/STOs, merger and acquisitions, privacy/HIPAA issues, ownership of patient data, and the impact of GDPR on healthcare data.
-He has worked with a number of companies, counseling on those and other issues such as corporate governance and structure, security of distributed ledgers, intellectual property rights regarding blockchain, and licensing and contract issues.
-He has represented Standard & Poors and private developers in a number of deals, and his experience includes complex transactions involving multiple lenders for deals in the $500 million range.
+He has worked with a number of companies, including General Counsel of an international company, counseling on corporate governance and structure, security of distributed ledgers, Foreign Corrupt Practices Act (FCPA), intellectual property rights regarding blockchain, and licensing and contract issues.
+He has represented Standard & Poors and private developers in a number of deals, and his experience includes complex transactions involving energy construction projects in the $500 million range.
+In the Healthcare Sector, he has been a frequent speaker in Boston, Hartford and Washington D.C., among other places on issues related to securities offerings/ICOs/STOs, merger and acquisitions, privacy/HIPAA issues, and ownership of patient data.

 He has been a member of the Adjunct Faculty at The George Washington University for more than 15 years where he teaches graduate level courses that cover corporate governance, securities, international transactions including contract formation, applicable laws and treaties, letters of credit, and blockchain and cryptocurrencies.
-He holds advanced degrees from both Stanford University and Case Western Reserve University where he earned degrees in both physics and law.
-He is a member of the DC Bar and admitted to the U.S. Supreme Court.
+He holds advanced degrees from both Stanford University and Case Western Reserve University.
+He is a member of the D.C.
+Bar and admitted to the U.S. Supreme Court.
 He also holds a commercial pilot license, instrument rated.